mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 {{EmbedGHLiveSample("css-examples/learn/layers/layer-precedence.html", '100%', 500)}}

-In this example, there are two named layers, unlayered styles, an inline styles.
+In this example, there are two named layers, unlayered styles and inline styles.

 The inline-styles, added with the `style` attribute, sets a normal `color` and an important `background-color`.
 Normal inline styles override all layered and unlayered normal styles.
 Important inline styles override all layered and unlayered normal and important author styles.
 There is no way for author styles to override important inline styles.

 The normal `text-decoration` and important `box-shadow` are not part of the `style` inline styles and can therefore be overridden.
 For normal non-inline styles, unlayered styles have precedence.
 For important styles, layer order matters!
 While normal unlayered styles override all normal styles set in a layer, with important styles, the precedence order is reversed; unlayered important styles have lower precedence than layered styles.

 The two styles declared only within layers are `font-style`, with normal importance, and `font-weight` with an `!important` flag.
 For normal styles, the B layer, declared last, overrides styles in the earlier declared layer A. For normal styles, later layers have precedence over earlier layers.
 The order of precedence is reversed for important styles.
 For the important `font-weight` declarations, layer A, being declared first, has precedence over the last declared layer B.

-You can reverse the layer order by changing the first line from `@layer A, B;`, to `@layer B, A;`.
+You can reverse the layer order by changing the first line from `@layer A, B;` to `@layer B, A;`.
 Try that.
 Which styles get changed by this, and which stay the same?
 Why?

 The order of layers is set by the order in which the layers appear in your CSS.
 In our first line, we declared layers without assigning any styles using `@layer` followed by the names of our layers, ending with a semi-colon.
 Had we omitted this line, the results would have been the same.
 Why?
 We assigned styles rules in named @layer blocks in the order A then B. The two layers were created in that first line.
 Had they not been, these rule blocks would have created them, in that order.